NightStrang6r/FragmentAPI/README.md

 ## ▶️ **Quickstart & Fees**

-- **Fees depend on your daily turnover and needs.
+**Fees depend on your daily turnover and needs.
 To get more information, contact the developer: https://t.me/NightStrang6r**

 ## 🎉 **Like it?
 Star it!**

 Please rate this repository by giving it a star rating in the top right corner of the GitHub page (you must be logged in to your account).
 Thank you ❤️

 ![](https://i.ibb.co/x3hFFvf/2022-08-18-132617815.png)

+## 📄 **License**

+© Leonid Tsaruk 2025

+This repository is licensed under GNU GENERAL PUBLIC LICENSE.